RichardKnop/ragserver/README.md

 # RAG Server

-This project is a generic [RAG](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en) server that can be used to answer questions using a konwledge base refined from uploaded PDF documents.
+This project is a generic [RAG](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en) server that can be used to answer questions using a knowledge base (corpus) refined from uploaded PDF documents.
 In the examples, I use ESG data about scope 1 and scope 2 emissions because that is what I have been testing the server with but it is built to be completely generic and flexible.

-When querying the server, you can specify a query type and provide files that will be used to build the context.
-The server will answer with a structured response depending on a query type as well as list of evidences (files) and specific pages that contain relevant content that was used to generate the answer.
+When querying the server, you can specify a query type and provide files that should contain the answer.
+The server uses embedding model to get a vector representation of the question and retrieve documents from the knowledge base that are most similar to the question.
+It will then generate a structured JSON answer depending on a query type as well as list of evidences (files) and specific pages in PDFs referencing where the answer was extracted from.

 ## Table of Contents